-Gayle Povis Alleman, MS, RD recommends a solution of 10 percent vinegar to 90 percent water as a bath to briefly soak produce.
-Just place your veggeis or fruit in the solution, swish it around, and rinse thoroughly.
+Gayle Povis Alleman, MS, RD10 recommends a solution of 10 percent vinegar to 90 percent water as a bath to briefly soak produce.
+Just place your veggies or fruit in the solution, swish it around, and rinse thoroughly.

 Don’t use this process on fragile fruits (like berries), since they could be damaged in the process or soak up too much vinegar through their porous skins.

-- Vinegar also has some applications for pets, including cleaning ears, relief of certain skin problems, and combating fleas and ticks[vi].
+- Vinegar also has some applications for pets, including cleaning ears, relief of certain skin problems, and combating fleas and ticks11

 - Some horse owners claim apple cider vinegar is an excellent natural horse fly spray and horse hoof care product.